Living life just a little bit differently

 Photo Credit: Stephen Rees via Flickr

 After I graduated from University and got my first real job, I bought a car.
 I didn’t take out a car loan and bought a 7 year old car.
 I still paid $4000 and spent over $400 per month in insurance, gas and maintenance.
+(Although, affordable car parts could be found here.)
 While it was great that I paid cash and fit all of the expenses into my budget, it was still a large portion of my budget.
 Just because I felt that I could afford a car, doesn’t mean that I needed one.
 Evaluating my basic needs, I determined that the only activities in which a car would be useful were grocery shopping (twice a month), sporadic trips ‘off the grid’ of transit and the occasional ferrying of items acquired on craigslist.

 I looked at the local transit options (very good in Vancouver), checked out a few of the car sharing options and decided that by trading in my car for a bus pass and a car co-op membership, I would be able to cut my monthly transportation costs down to under $250.

 Car sharing works by having a large group of people pool their resources to share the cost of car ownership.
 By owning a number of cars and only paying for access when you need it, the cost of using a car is greatly reduced.
 Car sharing works best in an urban setting, so if you live in a rural area, you likely won’t have much success finding a local co-op or car sharing company.

 Vancouver is rife with car sharing options – most of which can be found in other cities worldwide, most notably Car2Go (originally German) and Zipcar (gaining popularity across North America).
 In Vancouver, I belong to the Modo Car Co-op and Car2Go.